It is commonly believed that putting ice cubes in your wine is a faux pas; watering down and diluting the flavours of the wine.

 ‘If you pop these in your glass, it will chill the wine without diluting it.’

-Guibert recommends the Corkcicle wine chiller, which you keep in your freezer, then slot into your wine bottle when you’re ready and it cools the wine as it pours.
+For example, the Corkcicle wine chiller, which you keep in your freezer, then slot into your wine bottle when you’re ready and it cools the wine as it pours.

-When chilling your wine in advance, Richards also said, ‘Don’t forget this applies to reds in warm weather too – stick them in the fridge for 20 mins before serving’.
+And finally, when organised enough to chill your wine in advance, Richards also said, ‘Don’t forget this applies to reds in warm weather too – stick them in the fridge for 20 mins before serving’.